cylondata/cylon/docs/docs/release/cylon_release_0.4.0.md

 ## Major Features

-### Build
-- Conda build and conda based binaries
-- Compiling using external Apache Arrow installation (local/ pip)

-### C++
-- Adding distributed multi-column operations on tables for join, set operations and sort
-- Adding improved hash operations using third part Bytell Hash Maps
-- Adding new aggregate operations for GroupBy operation (Mean, Variance, Std Dev, Quantile, NUnique, Median)
-- Implementing hash aggregate kernels using CRTP pattern
-- Adding improved C++ indexing
-- Adding Unique operator kernels
-- Adding temporal data types
-- Performance improvements and bug fixes

 ### Python
+- DataFrame API similar to Pandas supporting around 40 operators commonly used in Pandas.
+- Conda build and conda based binaries for Linux for installing.

-- Supporting all the operators added on the C++ level
+- Python binding to all the operators added on the C++ level.
-- Adding DataFrame API similar to Pandas
 - Providing compute functions with both Arrow and Numpy for filtering, math operations and comparison operators.
-- Adding new operators for dataframe (astype, unique)
-- Adding operator benchmarks
+- Added operator benchmarks.
-- Adding new options for CSV reading
+- Added new options for CSV reading supporting all the options in PyArrow for reading CSV.

+### C++
+- Added distributed multi-column operations on tables for join, union, intersection, set difference and sort.
+- Added improved hash operations using Bytell Hash Maps.
+Improved performance by 2 times for union, intersection, set difference and unique.
+- Added new aggregate operations for GroupBy operation (Mean, Variance, Std Dev, Quantile, NUnique, Median).
+- Implemented GroupBy aggregators using CRTP (Curiously recurring template pattern).
+- Improved indexing at the core by Added more types, improved performance of indexed lookups.
+- Added unique distributed operator.
+- Added temporal data types like DateTime, Date32 (seconds resolution), Date64 (milliseconds resolution) and TImestamp (with time zone information).
+- Other performance improvements and bug fixes.

+### Build
+- Compiling using external Apache Arrow installation (local/ pip).

-### Other
+### Applications and Benchmarks

-- Implementing a subset of TPC-XBB queries (Queries 6, 7, 9, 14, 22, 23)
+- Implementing a subset of TPC-XBB queries (Queries 6, 7, 9, 14, 22, 23) and the rest is ongoing.
+- Applications with connections to deep learning.

 You can download source code from [Github](https://github.com/cylondata/cylon/releases)